hietalajulius/crabnet/README.md

 ## Building a Simple Neural Network in Rust

 This project aims to showcase the implementation of a simple neural network using the Rust programming language.
 The primary goal is to provide a clear understanding of the mathematical concepts behind neural networks through a straightforward example.
+Check out the blog post for more details: https://www.juliushietala.com/blog/crabnet-tutorial

 ## Example: Estimating the Probability Density Function (PDF) of a 2D Gaussian